alxsrys15/exam-fe/README.md

 * Initiate prisma using **npx prisma migrate dev --name init**
 * Generate prisma client dependency using **npx prisma generate**
 * Start the development server using **npm run dev**

+## Notes
+Editing and Deletion of referrals is not implemented as the instructions of the exam requires only the Create Referral functionality